fromsawa/amend/README.md

 A lot of software is accompanied by additional developer tools to update or check certain features of the source code.
 This may, for example, include updating a date, such as in the copyright notice.
-In other examples the developer is required to "grep" through multiple source files to ensure correct order of elements (such as is the case in the [Lua](https://www.lua.org) [source code](https://github.com/lua), for example the ''OP'' [order](https://github.com/lua/lua/blob/master/lopcodes.h)) — a task fit for
+In other cases the developer is required to "grep" through multiple source files to ensure correct order of elements (such as is the case in the [Lua](https://www.lua.org) [source code](https://github.com/lua), for example the ''OP'' [order](https://github.com/lua/lua/blob/master/lopcodes.h)) — a task fit for